epitaphmike/refresh-spinner/README.md

 ## Upcoming build

 This is a small part of the pull-to-refresh feature in the new NHL app.
-Upcoming features include
+Upcoming features include:
-1. pull-spin 1:1 ratio unitl you hit the threshold and the latest data begins to laod and the spinner spins freely.
+- [pull-spin 1:1 ratio unitl you hit the threshold and the latest data begins to laod and the spinner spins freely.]
-2. Stop spin when data loads and spinner is hidden.
+- [Stop spin when data loads and spinner is hidden.]